xiix0/scam/README.md

-Q:	How do you save a drowning lawyer?
+Q:	Are we not men?
-A:	Throw him a rock.
+A:	We are Vaxen.